Shenyang J-6: Design and development

 Although the MiG-19 had a comparatively short life in Soviet service, the Chinese came to value its agility, turning performance, and powerful cannon armament, and produced it for their own use between 1958 and 1981.
 While the basic Soviet-built MiG-19 has been retired from all nations, the Shenyang J-6 still flies for nine of its original 15 operators, however, in a very limited capacity.
 The J-6 airframe contributed to the Chinese ground attack version, the Q-5, which still flies for numerous nations.

 The J-6 was considered "disposable" and was intended to be operated for only 100 flight hours (or approximately 100 sorties) before being overhauled.
 The Pakistan Air Force was often able to extend this to 130 hours with diligent maintenance.

-A number of J-6 based at Lianchen and Yantan-li bases appeared to have been converted into unmanned aircraft.
+A number of J-6 based at Liancheng and Yangtang-li bases appeared to have been converted into unmanned aircraft.
 Work on unmanned J-6 was first reported in 2013.

 Description

 The J-6 has a maximum speed at altitude of 1,540 km/h (960 mph), Mach 1.45.
 Service ceiling is 17,900 m (58,700 ft).
 Combat radius with two drop tanks is about 640 km (400 mi).
 The aircraft is powered by two Liming Wopen-6A (Tumansky R-9) turbojet engines.
 In addition to the internal cannon armament, most have provision for four wing pylons for up to 250 kg (550 lb) each, with a maximum ordnance load of 500 kg (1,100 lb).
-Typical stores include unguided bombs, 55 mm rocket pods, or PL-2/PL-5 (Chinese versions of Soviet K-13 (NATO AA-2 'Atoll') air-to-air missiles.
+Typical stores include unguided bombs, 55 mm rocket pods, or PL-2/PL-5 (Chinese versions of Soviet K-13) air-to-air missiles.